hot-glue-for-rails/hot-glue/README.md

 ```

 Now, your labels will show up on the front-end as defined in the `_labels` ("Is currently pending", etc) instead of the database-values.

+You can modify an enum so that instead of a drop down list, it displays a partial view that you must build.
+See the [https://github.com/hot-glue-for-rails/hot-glue#2023-10-01---v0523](v0.5.23 Release notes) for details.

 ### Validation Magic